TheHive-Project/docs/docs/thehive/installation-and-configuration/installation/installation-guide.md

 #### Security

-To add security measures in Cassandra , refer the the [related administration guide](../Administration/Cassandra_security.md).
+To add security measures in Cassandra , refer the the [related administration guide](../../operations/cassandra-security.md).

 #### Add nodes

-To add Cassandra nodes, refer the the [related administration guide](../Administration/Clustering.md).
+To add Cassandra nodes, refer the the [related administration guide](../architecture/3_nodes_cluster.md).

+## Indexing engine

+Starting from TheHive 4.1.0, a solution to store data indexes is required.
+These indexes should be unique and the same for all nodes of TheHive cluster.

+- TheHive embed a Lucene engine you can use for standalone server
+- For clusters setups, an instance of Elasticsearch is required

+!!!
+Example ""
+    === "Local lucene engine"

+        Create a folder dedicated to host indexes for TheHive:

+        ```bash
+        mkdir /opt/thp/thehive/index
+        chown thehive:thehive -R /opt/thp/thehive/index
+        ```

+    === "Elasticsearch"

+        Use an existing Elasticsearch instance or install a new one.
+This instance should be reachable by all nodes of a cluster.

+        !!!
+Note
+            There is no specific requirement regarding the version of Elasticsearch used to store indexes.

+!!!
+Note
+    - Indexes will be created at the first start of TheHive.
+It can take a certain amount of time, depending the size of the database
+    - Like data and files, indexes should be part of the backup policy
+    - Indexes can removed and created again

 ## File storage